 With supervisory approval, the mentor/mentee program is available to all WSU staff.

-A survey will be sent via email at the end of the semester will allow for debriefing and the chance to recommend feedback back to the pilot program coordinators.
+A survey will be sent via email at the end of the semester will allow for debriefing and the chance to recommend feedback back to the program coordinator.

 - The mentee will have worked at WSU for a minimum of 1 year.